RWTH Workshop FAQ

 Q: What if I'm not a student at RWTH Aachen, but at another university?

 A: These workshops are hosted by the RWTH Aachen, and are specifically targeted at RWTH students of all faculties.
 The admission of students of other universities (e.g. FH Aachen) is handled on a case-by-case basis, and usually only possible if vacancies for the workshop have not been filled by RWTH students.
-Contact the RWTH Alumni Team for details.
+Please contact the RWTH International Office for details.

 If you think that there's a strong enough demand for similar courses at your university, contact us.